 Hand sanitizer is located in all three locations, as well as plenty of signage and distancing markers.

-Out of the three locations we prefer the two outdoor ones at the Yorkshire County Fish Shop and the section between Mission: SPACE and Test Track since staying outdoors when taking off your mask seems like the better choice.
+Out of the three locations, we prefer the section between Mission: SPACE and Test Track since staying outdoors when taking off your mask seems like the better choice.

-Between the two, the one in the U.K. pavilion offers more shade and tables to sit at, whereas the one in Future World is standing tables and little shade.
+The one in the U.K. pavilion offered more shade and tables to sit at, whereas the one in Future World is standing tables and little shade.
 If you want A/C though, head to Akershus.

 Overall mask-wearing in EPCOT has been on par with the other Disney Parks.
 99% of the people follow the rules and are respectful of others, and there are a few who you find every now and then trying not to wear them.

-For the most part the Cast Members have been good at telling people who aren’t following the proper mask-eating rules to change what they are doing.
-Most of the time it goes well expect the man who attacked a security guard who was told his family needed to change masks.
+For the most part, the Cast Members have been good at telling people who aren’t following the proper mask-eating rules to change what they are doing.
+Most of the time it goes well except for the man who attacked a security guard who was told his family needed to change masks.